About committees of management

 Around 1,500 Crown land reserves in Victoria (also referred to as Public land reserves) are managed by voluntary committees of management, with support and oversight from the Department of Environment, Land, Water and Planning (DELWP).
 There are around 1,150 voluntary committees of management across Victoria.
 Most committees manage one reserve while some manage two or more reserves.
 Types of reserves include public halls, recreation reserves, rail trails, coastal reserves, caravan and camping parks and nature/conservation reserves.

-Good Governance factsheets for committees of management
+Good Governance Fact sheets and model policies for committees of management

 - Financial management